espruino/Espruino/README_Building.md

 ```

 * See the top of Makefile for board names
-* Without `RELEASE=1`, assertions are kept in the code (which is good for debugging, bad for performance + code size)
 * `BOARDNAME=1 RELEASE=1 make serialflash` will flash to /dev/ttyUSB0 using the STM32 serial bootloader (what's needed for the Espruino and HY boards)
 * `BOARDNAME=1 RELEASE=1 make flash` will flash using st-flash if it's a discovery board, the maple bootloader if using that board, or will copy the binary to `/media/NUCLEO` if using a Nucleo board.